christoph-phillips/blog/content/blog/2019-a-year-in-review.md

-  I had been caring for relatives that had suffered with terminal cancer, and it had taken its toll in PTSD, depression and anxiety.
+  I had been caring for relatives that had suffered with terminal cancer, and it had taken its toll in symptoms of PTSD, depression and anxiety for much of mid 2017 to late 2018.

   I am happy to say that I achieved this main goal.
 I feel stronger and